lgw2/lgw2.github.io/_teaching/csci132-fall-2022/lectures/lecture1.md

 Follow these steps:
 * open Eclipse
-* create a new Java project
+* create a new Java project (uncheck "Create module-info.java file")
 * inside the `src` folder, create a new Package
 * inside the Package, create a new Class
 * use the green play button to run